Category:

 United States of America

-What is Jimmy Carter's net worth?
+What Is Jimmy Carter's Net Worth?

 Jimmy Carter is an American politician and philanthropist who has a net worth of $10 million.
-Jimmy Carter is a former naval officer, former Governor of Georgia and former President of the United States, having served as the 39th President from 1977 to 1981.
+Jimmy Carter is a former naval officer, former Governor of Georgia, and former President of the United States, having served as the 39th President from 1977 to 1981.
 Prior to entering politics, Jimmy ran a successful peanut farm.

 Carter's early career was in the military; he graduated from the United States Naval Academy in 1946 and served in the Navy, where he worked in the submarine program.
 This period was crucial in shaping his technical and leadership skills.
 He left the Navy in 1953 following the death of his father and took over the family peanut farming business, which he expanded successfully.

-His political career began with his election to the Georgia Senate in 1962, and he later became Governor of Georgia in 1971.
+His political career began with his election to the Georgia Senate in 1962, and he became Governor of Georgia in 1971.
 As governor, Carter earned a reputation for progressive policies, particularly in the areas of civil rights and educational reform.
 In 1976, he was elected President of the United States, positioning himself as a Washington outsider and advocate for human rights.

 Carter's presidency (1977-1981) was marked by several significant achievements and challenges.
 He brokered the historic Camp David Accords between Israel and Egypt, which was a major diplomatic success.
 Domestically, however, his term faced economic difficulties, including high inflation and the energy crisis.
 His presidency also faced international challenges, notably the Iran hostage crisis, which significantly affected his popularity.

-After losing the 1980 election to Ronald Reagan, Carter's post-presidential life has been exceptionally active and impactful.
+After losing the 1980 election to Ronald Reagan, Jimmy's post-presidential life has been exceptionally active and impactful.
 He founded the Carter Center in 1982, which focuses on global human rights issues, election monitoring, and disease prevention.
 His humanitarian efforts, particularly those aimed at eradicating diseases like Guinea worm disease, have been widely praised.

-Carter has also been involved in various diplomatic missions and conflict resolution efforts around the world.
+Carter has also been involved in various diplomatic missions and conflict-resolution efforts around the world.
 He won the Nobel Peace Prize in 2002 in recognition of his work in international conflict resolution, human rights, and economic and social development.

-Beyond his formal work, Carter is known for his commitment to his faith, teaching Sunday school for many years, and his hands-on work with Habitat for Humanity, where he has actively participated in building homes for the needy.
+Beyond his formal work, Jimmy is known for his commitment to his faith, teaching Sunday school for many years, and his hands-on work with Habitat for Humanity, where he has actively participated in building homes for the needy.

 Jemal Countess/Getty Images